In this Gardener's HQ guide, we'll explore cultivating Cyperus plants in your garden, indoor spaces, and other settings.

 Cyperus papyrus by mauroguanandi.

-When temperatures start to get cold then the Papyrus plants should be brought indoors for the winter.
-If you want to have more plants to grow then members of Cyperus can be divided at the beginning of spring.
+When temperatures start to get cold, then the Papyrus plants should be brought indoors for the winter.
+If you want to have more Cyperus plants to grow, then they can be divided at the beginning of spring.

 The Cyperus genus contains around 700 species, making it one of the largest genera of flowering plants.
 It includes the well-known papyrus plants.

 Yes, many Cyperus species, such as umbrella papyrus, make excellent ornamental plants, particularly in water gardens, wet areas, or containers.

 Cyperus papyrus (Papyrus Plant) and Cyperus alternifolius (Umbrella Plant) are popular choices for their unique foliage.